BrennanB/quartz/content/Roles/Human Player.md

 Lots of cool information about human players below!
 ## Human Player Overview:

 The human player is one of five #driveteam  members who are field-side during the teams matches.
-They
+They are often in charge of introducing game elements to the field and/or to the robot at a loading station.

 Like the other drive team members, it is expected that the human player attends all team competitions, as well as the #PracticeFieldTrip that happens during the final weeks of build season (generally in Hamilton or Toronto).
 ## Currently Filled By: